arika0093/BlazorPathHelper/docs/en/Features/MenuBuilder/MenuCustomization.md

 }
 ```

-The above specification is generally sufficient, but if icon definitions are provided as classes, like in FluentUI, you can use generics.
+Generally, the above specification is sufficient, but if icon definitions are provided as classes, like in FluentUI, you can use generics.

 ```csharp title="WebPaths.cs"
 using BlazorPathHelper;